Foundation for Intentional Community: 2019 – Present

+1986 – 2019

 While the First Fellowship was begun by and largely sustained by Community Service and members of The Vale community, the Second Fellowship was largely sustained by the Federation of Egalitarian Communities (FEC) founded in 1976, especially its largest member groups: Twin Oaks and East Wind.
 Both Community Service and the Federation devoted money and personnel to network the larger communities movement, for one decade in the case of Community Service, and for three decades in the case of the FEC.

 It was good timing that Charles Betterton undertook to reorganize the Fellowship ten years after the founding of the Federation, as by that time the Federation was well established and organized, and had been considering how to engage with the larger communities movement.
 The FEC was always and remains a small network of communities, with from 200 to maybe 250 people at the most.
-With successful community-owned businesses and gender-equal domestic programs, all integrated in a communal, vacation-credit, labor-sharing, time-based economy in each community, the FEC was ready and able to contribute significant resources of time, money, and skills on a stable, long-term basis to the new continental community organization.
+With both community-owned businesses and domestic reproduction integrated in a communal, gender-equal, labor-sharing, time-based economy in each community, the FEC contributed significant resources of time, money, and skills on a stable, long-term basis to the revitalized continental community networking organization, the 2nd Fellowship.

 Stelle Community in northern Illinois was started in 1973 with the intent of being a center for the survival of the human race beyond the disaster prophesied for the end of the millennium.
 One member of the community, Charles Betterton, began looking beyond Stelle to the idea that intentional community is important to the survival and growth of humanity, and thus began working for the intentional communities movement, looking to network existing organizations rather than form a new one.

 During the years 1983 to ’86 Charles Betterton took a number of initiatives to build an inclusive community networking organization.
-Among them, he advocated the networking of existing intentional communities at academic conferences of the National Historic Communal Societies Association (NHCSA), now the Communal Societies Association (CSA), and negotiated with Twin Oaks Community to take over Communities magazine, making the transfer in 1984.
-Several people were attracted to Charles’ vision, working together to help realize it.
+Among them, he advocated the networking of existing intentional communities at academic conferences of the National Historic Communal Societies Association (NHCSA), now the Communal Societies Association (CSA), and negotiated with Twin Oaks Community to begin managing in 1984 Communities magazine, the movement journal that had been created at the 1972 Twin Oaks Communities Conference from a merger of three pre-existing publications: Communitas, named after the 1947 book by Paul and Percival Goodman, published in Yellow Springs, Ohio; Communitarian, a project of the Walden Three community in Providence, Rhode Island; and Alternatives journal, produced by the Alternatives Foundation or Alternatives Northwest at Limesaddle Community in Northern California.
+Alternatives was related to Richard Fairfield’s Modern Utopian newsletter and book.
+Several people at Stelle and elsewhere were attracted to Charles’ vision, working together to help realize it.